Frankton Masterplan

 Imagine it is 2048.
 What legacy would you like to leave for future generations in Te Kirikiri / Frankton?

-The draft plan is a conceptual - it illustrates how Frankton could look by 2048.
+The plan is conceptual - it illustrates how Frankton could look by 2048.
 It contains a number of proposed actions aimed at:

 • Ensuring Frankton remains liveable and a positive experience for visitors, residents and businesses.